How to Publish an Ebook in 9 Super Simple Steps

-If you do decide to enable DRM, make sure that's a choice you’re prepared to stick with it.
+If you decide to enable DRM, make sure that's a choice you’re prepared to stick with.
 Unlike your book description or even your cover image, your DRM setting can’t be changed later on.

 Step 8: Set your price

 Once your ebook is uploaded, it’s time to decide how much it will sell for!
-Keep in mind that on some platforms, your royalty rates will change depending on the pricing of your ebook.
+Keep in mind that your royalty rates will change on some platforms depending on your ebook price.
 Amazon self-publishing royalties for titles costing between $2.99-$9.99 are usually 70%.
 Prices falling outside this range will net you only 35% royalties.

 Pricing is one of the book details you can always change.
 This flexibility allows you to offer discounts (and even free giveaways) to entice more readers into clicking “Buy.”
-Price promotions can be especially powerful during a book’s launch — try to take advantage of them if you can!
+Price promotions are especially powerful during a book’s launch — try to take advantage of them if you can!
 If you’d like to learn more about price promotions (or the science of ebook pricing in general), you can check out the free course below:

 Step 9: Hit “publish” and show off your ebook to the world